Thousands of creative leaders manage their agencies with Workamajig.

 Similarly, every marketing document must carry the agency’s branding and contact information.

 Apart from the above, you also need a number of process deliverables to create the project deliverables.
-You’ll use these to keep track of the deliverables and ensure that they meet all requirements.
+You’ll use these to keep track of the deliverables and ensure they meet all requirements.

 Nevertheless, here are some questions you need to ask when you define process deliverables: